bettergov/foiamail/docs/technical.md

 This template file will be imported when drafting FOIA messages.

+If you choose a Markdown template, a PDF will also be created and attached to your FOIA drafts, in addition to the body of the email containing your FOIA message.

 ## creating drafts
 The FOIAMail application creates one draft for each agency.
 These drafts are based off the above-referenced template and are identical with the following exceptions: